INFORMATION FOR BUYERS

 our arrangements for the leaving of commission bids by telephone, email or FAX.

 - 11. Methods of Payment.
-These are cash, debit or credit card or banker’s draught.
+These are cash, cheque, debit card or BACS.

 - 12. Collection and storage.
 Please note what the Conditions of Sale state about